 Timeline for processing waivers

-The head of an affected agency shall make a waiver determination no later than 90 days after the affected agency receives a complete waiver request.
+The head of an affected agency shall make a waiver determination no later than 90 days after the affected agency receives a waiver request.
 See 25 U.S.C. § 3406(e).

 If the head of an affected agency grants a waiver, that affected agency shall provide written notice of the determination to BIA, and BIA shall inform the Indian tribe.
 For the first year, within two days after an affected agency’s initial waiver decision, the affected agency shall disseminate such waiver determination to all other parties for informational purposes and to ensure consistency throughout the government.

 If the head of an affected agency denies the waiver, the affected agency shall provide BIA a written notice of the denial, and reasons for the denial, no later than 30 days after making such determination, and BIA shall inform the tribe.
 See 25 U.S.C. § 3406(f).

-All letters to Indian tribes approving or denying a plan, or granting or denying a waiver, shall include a clause that provides, “the granting of this waiver has no bearing on any outstanding waiver request including any waiver not specifically addressed herein.”

-If the head of the affected agency does not make a decision within 90 days after receipt of the waiver request, and the tribe has not agreed to an extension as outlined in V. A. 5. a., the waiver is considered granted.
+If the head of the affected agency does not make a decision within 90 days after receipt of the waiver request, the waiver is considered granted.
 See 25 U.S.C. § 3406(e)(3).

 If an affected agency denies a waiver, BIA may approve a 477 plan for the requesting Indian tribe for all programs unaffected by the waiver denial.
 BIA may also approve a 477 plan for the program for which the waiver has been denied if the affected agency notifies BIA that the plan is approvable in the absence of the waiver.